-Literature Review
+Literature review

 The primary tenet of sociocultural theory is that mental development is the result of social and cultural mediation.
 From Vygotsky's (1978) SCT perspective, humans act not directly but through meditational tools that help individuals make connections to the world.
 The symbolic tools or signs regulate our relationships with others, thus changing the nature of these relationships (Lantolf, 2000).
 For instance, symbolic artifacts help humans establish indirect or mediated relationships between the world and ourselves.
-This understanding has significant implications for educational settings, as stated by

-Wertsch (1991).
-He asserts that learning as an active process is the result of engagement in socially mediated exchanges, and mediation is the means by which humans' mental functioning is facilitated.
-The present study rested on the premise that learning through CALL and MALL is contingent upon the social context, which is foregrounded in the work of the Russian psychologist Lev Vygotsky, who was one of the founders of sociocultural theory (SCT).
+This understanding has significant implications for educational settings, as stated by Wertsch (1991).
+He asserts that learning is an active process resulting from engagement in socially mediated exchanges, and mediation is how humans' mental functioning is facilitated.
+The present study is based on the premise that learning through CALL and MALL is contingent upon the social context, a concept foregrounded in the work of the Russian psychologist Lev Vygotsky, one of the founders of sociocultural theory (SCT).